ivanadito-ap/weather-app/README.md

 # 🌤️ Weather Forecaster App

 ## 📝 Description
-Cloud Nine Weather Forecaster is a web application developed as a project for a Cloud Computing course.
+Cloud Three Weather Forecaster is a web application developed as a project for the Cloud Computing course.
 It allows users to search for and view the current weather and a 5-day forecast for a specified city.
 The application is built using a microservices architecture, containerized with Docker, and orchestrated with Docker Compose.

 ## Features
 * 🌡️ **Current Weather Data**: Get up-to-date weather information for any city.